Leith Academy: History

 It is one of the oldest schools in Scotland, with its founding usually credited to 1560, though there are records of a Leith grammar school as early as 1521 ("maister of the gramer scule of Leith").
 To begin with the school was under the control of the kirk session of South Leith Parish Church.
 It remained so until 1806.
 It is not known where the school met until 1636 when records make reference to meeting in Trinity House.
 The school met there until 1710 when, after a disagreement about rent, the kirk session decided to move the school to King James hospital which stood on what is now South Leith Parish churchyard.

 In 1792 the kirk agreed to a purpose-built building for the school.
 The building, by Robert Burn, beside Leith Links, was completed in 1806.
 The school changed its name to Leith Academy in 1888.
 The Leith Links school was demolished and replaced by a new building opened in 1898.
 In turn, due to continued growth in the number of pupils, by 1931 a new building was required and the school on the Duke Street site was built.
 The Links building is now used as Leith Primary School.
 The Duke Street school was used as part of Queen Margaret University College and has been (2014) converted to flats.
 The school's current building, off Easter Road, was completed in 1991 after much campaigning by staff, students and parents.

-The school was founded by South Leith Parish Church, and strong links remain to this day, with the school's annual Christmas service being held there.